isomerpages/moe-fairfieldsec/_parents/2026 Secondary 1 Registration/Sec 1 Registration Exercise (2026 Intake).md

 It will be a new phase of your development and we are happy to welcome you to be part of the family! &nbsp;</p>
 <p><strong><u>Secondary 1 Registration</u></strong>
-<br>Secondary 1 Registration will open at 9am on Friday, 19 December 2025.
+<br>Secondary 1 Registration will open at <strong>9:00am</strong> on <strong>Friday, 19 December 2025</strong>.
-You may complete the registration online via the link that will be provided on this page.
-The online registration will close at 5pm on Monday, 22 December 2025.
+You may complete the registration online via the link that will be provided on this page. <strong>The online registration will close at 5:00pm on Monday, 22 December 2025</strong>.
 You will receive an email confirmation upon completing the form.</p>
 <p>Thank you.</p>
 <p>We encourage you to take some time to explore this microsite for additional
 information.</p>